knorm/knorm/docs/guides/validation.md

 ## Overriding validators

-In Postgres, for example, `string` types have a max-length of `255`.
-Instead of adding a `maxLength` validator for every field of type `string`, you could override the `string` validator to add max-length validation for every `string`
+For example, to enforce a max-length of `255` for all `string` field types, instead of adding a `maxLength` validator for every field of type `string`, you could override the `string` validator to add max-length validation for every `string` field:
-field:

 ```js
 const { Field: KnormField } = require('@knorm/knorm');